Mississippi Damned: Plot

-Taking place in 1986 and 1998 and based on a true story, three poor black kids in rural Mississippi reap the consequences of their family's cycle of abuse, addiction, and violence.
-They independently struggle to escape their circumstances and must decide whether to confront what's plagued their family for generations or succumb to the same crippling fate, forever damned in Mississippi.
-Writer/director Tina Mabry captures growing up in a world where possibilities and opportunities seem to die in the face of the suffocating reality of physical and sexual abuse, obsession, and a myriad of destructive compulsions.

 In 1986, teenage cousins Leigh and Sammy, and Leigh's younger sister Kari, watch as their mothers and aunts struggle to maintain a roof over their heads.
 Leigh, a closeted lesbian, is devastated when her girlfriend announces she is marrying a man.
 Leigh attacks him and is arrested and kicked out of her parents' house.
 Sammy, a talented basketball player, is sexually abused by an older man.
 He accepts pay for sexual acts in order to get the money he needs to support his burgeoning basketball career.
 After Sammy's mother stabs her boyfriend's lover and is arrested, Sammy is taken in by his aunt.
 He rapes his younger cousin Kari, Leigh's sister.